-This circuit is ideal for Tanzania first-timers, those who primarily come to Tanzania for safari, want modest driving hours a day, have limited time, or want to combine their road trip with a Kilimanjaro or Zanzibar add-on.
+The Northern Safari Circuit is the most visited area of Tanzania and is within easy reach from Arusha.
+This circuit is ideal for Tanzania first-timers who primarily come for safari, want modest driving hours a day, have limited time, or want to combine their road trip with a Kilimanjaro or Zanzibar add-on.

 Day 1 of 8